frostbits-security/MITM-cheatsheet/README.md

 # MITM-cheatsheet
 We tried to put together all known MITM attacks and methods of protection against these attacks.
 Here is also contains tools for carrying out MITM attacks, some interesting attack cases and some tricks associated with them.

+**Note:**  Almost all attack tools, described here, doesn't have any sniffer inside.
+It only provides attack.
+Tools for sniffing here: [Data sniffing](#data-sniffing).

 A cheat sheet for pentesters and defensive teams about Man In The Middle attacks.

 ## Table of Contents